My Ultimate Michigan Bucket List: Top Places to Explore in 2025

 IF YOU GO: There are many hotels to choose from in Traverse City, at a variety of price points.
 Here are some of my favorite places to stay when visiting the area.
 The Cherry Tree Inn and Suites is right on Grand Traverse Bay.
 Each room has a kitchenette, which makes it nice if you’re hanging out on the beach all day and want to run back into your room for a snack.
 Grand Traverse Resort and Spa is a nice choice, too.
 You’ll find a mix of condos and hotel rooms, here, and tons of amenities, including a private beach, golf course and spa.
 The swanky, beachfront Hotel Indigo is new and features a fabulous rooftop deck and bar with amazing views of the bay.

-Frankenmuth MI
+Christmas in Frankenmuth MI

 First up we have Frankenmuth, the most iconic wintertime experience in all of Michigan.
 Also known as “Little Bavaria,” or Michigan’s Christmas Town, this little town near Saginaw is transformed into a holiday experience like no other.
 They have a photo scavenger hunt so you can find the best photo ops for the family, light tours to see the best Christmas lights and the evidence of their Joyful Jubilation neighborhood decoration competition, Bronner’s Christmas Wonderland, and much more.